“I missed out on the joy and the centeredness and the presence and the love that I’m desperately clawing back to”

 It’s one thing to specialize and be like, At this period of time, it makes most sense for me to make more money and to prioritize this and Yeah, I’ll take the kids for this this week, or this month, or even these five years or whatever.
-But as long as both people are saying, But I’m going to have a ratio that makes sense and feels good to me, that I’m doing both all the way through because otherwise what I’m hearing from you and I’ve heard this from so many women and it’s cool to hear it from a man.
-To hear from your perspective, that you’ve lost some things too.
-And like you said, you’ll never get those years back with your kids, you’ll never get those years back of your life and your 20s and your 30s and stuff.
-Women lose out often what they lose is their ability to be self-actualized.
+But as long as both people are saying, But I’m going to have a ratio that makes sense and feels good to me, that I’m doing both all the way through because otherwise what I’m hearing from you, and I’ve heard this from so many women and it’s cool to hear it from a man, that you’ve lost some things too.
+And like you said, you’ll never get those years back with your kids, you’ll never get those years back of your life and your 20s and your 30s.
+Women lose out often, what they lose is their ability to be self-actualized.
 And they don’t ever get to go to medical school.
-And you have a man who’s sometimes doing, you know, self-harming coping strategies because they’re white knuckling through those stressful years, and they don’t have the support of the relationship.
+And you have a man who’s sometimes doing self-harming coping strategies because they’re white knuckling through those stressful years, and they don’t have the support of the relationship.
 So anyway, we have kept saying through this podcast, it’s not good for anybody.
 It’s not good for men either.
 And this is what I’m hearing from you.

-Inherently, most women’s idea of self-actualization is pretty narrow, like in terms of it having a lot of it has more to do with the love and belonging kind of aspect of Maslow’s hierarchy than it does self-actualization.
+Inherently, most women’s idea of self-actualization is pretty narrow in terms of it having a lot more to do with the love and belonging aspect of Maslow’s hierarchy than it does self-actualization.

 AA: Yeah, it’s not self-actualization, in my experience.
 You just chop off the top of the pyramid the minute you have a baby.

-I just feel like it’s such an important message for men to hear, because I don’t think that women alone can actually solve this problem.
-It’s going to take men saying, and kind of accepting, and kind of owning their part in the conversation.
+I feel like it’s such an important message for men to hear, because I don’t think that women alone can actually solve this problem.
+It’s going to take men saying and accepting and owning their part in the conversation.
 You have to have vulnerability, you have to have openness.
 You’ve got to show up on a podcast like this and have half the people think you’re a patriarchal chauvinist and the other half think you’re very open-minded and helpful.
 There is no way, without being vulnerable, to move the conversation forward.
 That’s where trust is built.

 …life just isn’t about money and accumulation and self-actualization.
 It’s much more holistic than that.